RobTillaart/AD5144A/README.md

 ## Interface

 The library has a number of functions which are all quite straightforward.
+Checking return values increases robustness of your code.

 As the library is experimental, function signatures might change in the future.